ehmicky/autoserver/docs/client/arguments/formats.md

 the request URL, where `FORMAT` is `json`, `yaml`, `urlencoded`, `raw`, `hjson`, `json5` or `ini`.

+Most of the examples in this documentation use [JSON](../../client/arguments/formats.md#json) for the the client request payloads and the server responses.

 # Charsets

 Multiple character sets are supported in the client request payload (if any is